namanbansalcodes/Brain-Tumor-Diagnosis-using-Deep-Learning/README.md

 ## Conclusion

-When trained on 20 epochs with a batch size of 32, the training accuracy is 0.93 based on Sparse_Categorical_CrossEntropy loss function and the model achieves a validation accuracy of 0.89 and a loss of around 0.23.
+When trained on 20 epochs with a batch size of 32, the model gives a training accuracy of 0.93 based on Sparse_Categorical_CrossEntropy loss function and it achieves a validation accuracy of 0.89 and a loss of around 0.23.

-Please help me imporve the results.
+Please help me improve the results.
+Hit me up at: namanbansalcodes@gmail.com